vinceimbat/vinceimbat/content/thoughts/life is a project.md

 What we call life is simply a collection of individual actions from birth to death.

-Since an [[thoughts/action]] requires conscious movement, one can say that living starts when a child starts being more conscious of its actions.
+Since an [[action]] requires conscious movement, one can say that living starts when a child starts being more conscious of its actions.

 However, life seems to start way before a child becomes conscious.
 At this time, the child is already "alive" but is not yet "living" or "acting" as both suggests action, and action requires consciousness.